colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 }
 ```

-Then, update `processMoveResult()` so that it also determines the next player's turn, and passes in the colour of the next player to a call to the `render()` method on `statusArea`:
+Then, update `processMoveResult()` so that it also determines the next player's turn and passes in the colour of the next player to a call to the `render()` method on `statusArea`:

 ```js
 export default class FrontEnd {